chipxsd/stream-based-sync/stream-based-sync.md

 for some it may not be as trivial.
 So let's play with the _Light Switch_ sample app idea for a little.
 To narrow down the requirements for this app, let's say that the light switch state has to be shared across devices via TCP/IP network.

-I pointed out TCP/IP network because there are also other technologies and protocols we could use which provide close proximity communication to achieve this (such as Bluetooth, AdHoc WiFi, Multi-peer Connectivity on Apple devices, etc.).
+**Note:** _Instead of TCP/IP we could of course use any other available technology/protocol such as Bluetooth, AdHoc WiFi, Multi-peer Connectivity on Apple devices, etc._

 #### 2.1.2 How Would We Design Such a System?